tanyaphung/fuma_docs/docs/source/index.rst

 .. note::

-   This project is under active development and is not ready for use.
+   This project is under active development and is NOT ready for use.

 Contents
 --------